Mavericks and Lucky Breaks

-* The unemployment rates are probably always going to be higher for the blind population simply because there are a significant number of potential jobs that just require vision.
+* The unemployment rates are probably always going to be higher for the blind population simply because there are a significant number of potential remote jobs that just require vision.
 There’s no way around it.
 There will never be much demand for blind surgeons or airplane pilots.

 * A large percentage of jobs take it for granted that transportation to and from the job is not an issue.
 Being able to get back and forth to work for someone who is blind is, however, a very big deal.
 Probably, only one job in a hundred is even feasible to get to for a blind person.
 If this seems like an exaggeration, calculate how many job postings you could economically access without a car.